kqr/qweyboard/README.md

 to take their time, and fast typists to type faster than what the software would otherwise allow them to.

-In terms of getting started and hand placement, I loosely recommend memorizing that the "central column" of keys are situated on the QWERTY keys Y H B. These keys split the keyboard in half.
-Then I let my index, middle and ring fingers rest on the "QWERTY top row", i.e. the keys E R T, U I O for each hand.
-The little finger rests where it naturally lands, on the keys for S and ;.

 Remember to use your thumbs!
 On a regular QWERTY keyboard, they sort of assume the sole responsibility of pressing space.
 With Qweyboard, they can be much more useful than that.